SRGSSR/playsrg-apple/docs/WORKFLOWS.md

 	cherry-pick id: "Bump build number to N+1"
 ```

-# Public Betas and AppStore Builds
+# Build and distribute Public Betas and AppStore Builds

 For a release and sometime, during the development, external **stable** builds can be done for early adopters, our best testers.